zitadel/zitadel/docs/docs/manuals/admin-policies.md

 ### Identity Providers

-You can configure all kinds of external identity providers for identity brokering, which support OIDC (OpenIDConnect).
+You can configure all kinds of external identity providers for identity brokering, which support OIDC (OpenID Connect).
 Make a new identity provider configuration and enable it in the list after.

 For a detailed guide about how to configure a new identity provider for identity brokering have a look at our guide: